Financial Accounting II|Pokhara University | Old Question Paper | BBA | Second Semester |Level: Bachelor | Year: 2015 | Semester: Fall

 c) Journal entries for sale of machine

-15. a) Differentiate between periodic inventory system and perpetual inventory system.
+15. a) Differentiate between a periodic inventory system and the perpetual inventory system.

-c) How the bond payable presented on balance sheet at the end of 3rd year?
+c) How the bond payable presented on the balance sheet at the end of 3rd year?

 17. a) What is treasury stock?

 i.
-How many defective units from this year’s sales does clear view company estimate will returned for repair?
+How many defective units from this year’s sales do clear view company estimate will be returned for repair?

 ii.
-What percentage of sales does clear view company estimate will be returned for repair?
+What percentage of sales does a clear view company estimate will be returned for repair?